-The key to a comfortable, irritation free shave, is to cut hairs cleanly, without causing an inflammatory response to surrounding skin.
+The key to a comfortable, irritation-free shave, is to cut hairs cleanly, without causing an inflammatory response to the surrounding skin.
 This process can only be achieved by using strong, sharp blades, that cut without blade drag.

 Wet Shave Compatible